 “We had a sale for an apartment on the weekend where the reserve was expected to be $5.5 million but it sold for almost $6.5 million.

-“Our biggest one was the sale of 46 Seaview Terrace which was Pat Rafter’s previous home – and that was sold in excess of [a record] $17 million at the end of May to the Rudds.
+“Our biggest one was the sale of 46 Seaview Terrace which was Pat Rafter’s previous home – and that was sold more than [a record] $17 million at the end of May to the Rudds.
 They just saw the long-term value of Noosa.”

 Mr Neylan said interstate buyers were particularly snapping up homes like hot cakes with the agency handling more sight-unseen sales than ever before.